 Sustainable Requirements Embraced by City of Key West

-On November 6, the City of Key West Commission adopted a Building Permit Allocation System (BPAS) Ordinance codifying the competitive application process requirements for residential development in the city.
+The City of Key West Commission adopted a Building Permit Allocation System (BPAS) Ordinance codifying the competitive application process requirements for residential development in the city.

 The ordinance requires that, as a prerequisite for application eligibility, all new residential development and redevelopment constituting more than 50% of the value of the structure, enabled through a BPAS allocation, be LEED Certified or certified FGBC Bronze.